autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 ### setSymbols (Oracle Contract)

-Sets a new value set for the [currency pair](/glossary/#currency-pair) symbols for which the oracle protocol computes median price.
+Sets a new value set for the [currency pair](/glossary/#currency-pair) symbols for which the Oracle Contract computes median price.

 Note that the function overwrites the existing symbols; and does not update; the complete set of symbols for which oracles shall provide price reports must be provided.